Phantom6Paradise7/DSA_Assignments/README.md

 # DSA_Assignments
-The following is a file comprising of all the assignment of DSA.
+The following file comprises of DSA assignments.